1903 United States gubernatorial elections

 United States gubernatorial elections were held in 1903, in eight states.

 Kentucky, Louisiana, Maryland and Mississippi held their gubernatorial elections in odd numbered years, every 4 years, preceding the United States presidential election year.
-Massachusetts and Rhode Island both elected its governors to a single-year term, which they would abandon in 1920 and 1912, respectively.
+Massachusetts and Rhode Island both elected their respective governors to a single-year term.
+They would abandon in 1920 and 1912, respectively.
 Ohio at this time held gubernatorial elections in every odd numbered year.

-In Iowa, following a 1904 amendment to the constitution moving the election schedule, the governor's term was lengthened to three years.
+In Iowa, following a 1904 amendment to the constitution which moved the election schedule, the governor's term was lengthened to three years.
 Elections would be held in even-numbered years from the 1906 elections.